-Does a longer process time automatically mean rejection?
+Does a longer processing time automatically mean rejection?

 What are other ways to get a visa in the United States?

-Unfortunately, there are not many alternatives to getting a visa once your visa gets rejected.
+Unfortunately, there are not many alternatives to getting a visa once you receive a visa denial.
 These are your primary two options:

 1. Different visa category

 You could try to apply to a different visa category than the one you are currently in now.
 You can do this without having to withdraw your current pending 221g process so that you do not have to go through the entire visa process again.
 However, it is important that you are eligible for the new visa category.

 2. Same visa, different employer